sara-totah/smartCarSystem/README.md

 - If there's an issue with the driver seat, car light, or wheel, LEDs will indicate the problem.
 - During reverse mode, the buzzer will provide alerts, and the reverse mode sensor will trigger the voice system based on obstacle distance.

+## Tinkercad Simulation

+To see a live simulation of this project, you can [click here]([link-to-your-Tinkercad-project](https://www.tinkercad.com/things/l6lIJq42HwE-project/editel?sharecode=sbirlsKwrtM_oRe5h9JhJqkzDrr75MxOFBExgD0k5e8)).

 ## Additional Notes

 - Make sure you have a clear understanding of the sensor wiring and how the Arduino code works.